 Former students who have not attended within one academic year (three semesters) should refer to this catalog as their reference - not the catalog of original entry.
-Those returning students who have not completed entry-level college courses in English and mathematics are required to complete the Accuplacer Next Gen Reading placement test, the Jefferson College Math Readiness test, or the ACT placement test.
+Those returning students who have not completed entry-level college courses in English and mathematics are required to complete the Accuplacer Next Gen Reading placement test or the ACT placement test.
 Additionally, returning students will be subject to meeting college reading placement scores.